MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Next steps**: After you assign Calling Plan licenses to your users, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).

-### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Cómo asignar una licencia de sistema telefónico y planeación de la llamada a un usuario
+### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Cómo asignar un sistema telefónico y una licencia de plan de llamadas a un usuario

 The steps are the same as assigning an Office 365 license.
 See [Assign or remove licenses for Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).